-Remarkably it’s Zidane who robs the ball from Juan Sebastian Veron on the edge of the box, before trading a triangle of passes with Roberto Carlos and Steve McManaman.
-Figo returns the ball to Zidane, who sprays a lovely ball to find Guti in space in the centre circle.
+Remarkably, it’s Zidane who robs the ball from Juan Sebastian Veron on the edge of the box, before trading a triangle of passes with Roberto Carlos and Steve McManaman.
+Figo returns the ball to Zidane, who sprays a lovely pass to find Guti in space in the centre circle.

-It’s at this moment Ronaldo, the ultimate predator, smells blood, and immediately peels away from Rio Ferdinand.
-The England defender spots the striker’s run but it’s already too late.
+It’s at this moment that Ronaldo, the ultimate predator, smells blood, and immediately peels away from Rio Ferdinand.
+The England defender spots the striker’s run, but it’s already too late.

 Guti rolls the ball ahead of his team-mate, but he still has no right to score.
 The ball is bobbling, Ronaldo is heading away from goal and one of the quickest centre-backs in the world is haring down upon him, but O Fenomeno doesn’t even need to take a touch, hitting the ball exquisitely past Barthez at the near post.

-Barthez positioning is suspect – well, of course it is – but you’re not allowed to score from there, the shot is simply too hard and flat.
+Barthez’s positioning is suspect, but you’re not allowed to score from there; the shot is simply too hard and flat.

 Clive Tyldesley describes the goal as a “heartbreaker” in commentary and Fergie, refusing to sit down in the desperate hope that might somehow help his players, looks genuinely sad.

 One of the most dogged winners in the history of football management already knows the game is up after only 12 minutes.
 It took less than a quarter of an hour for the consolation of an away goal, United’s one remaining hope, to be vanquished.